Telehealth is a health service that’s delivered through phone calls or video conferences.

 Telehealth has many benefits.
 For example:

-- You can still consult a health professional about your child even if you live too far away for a face-to-face appointment.
+- You can still consult a health professional about your child even if you live too far away for an in-person appointment.

 - Telehealth can make it easier to fit health care appointments into family life.
 For example, you might not need to take children out of school for long periods to travel to appointments, although they’ll still need to attend telehealth appointments with you.